aritrabiswas2004/novascript-source/configdocs/CLOSING_NOTES.md

 ### -- Aritra

-> मैं पल दो पल का शायर हूँ\
-> पल दो पल मेरी कहानी है\
-> पल दो पल मेरी हस्ती है\
-> पल दो पल मेरी जवानी है

-> I'm a poet only for a moment or two\
-> My story will last only for a moment or two\
-> My existence will last only for a moment or two\
-> My youth will last only for a moment or two
->
-> By Ludhianvi Sahir

 ## Technical Remarks

 - This project will not be archived and will still be public.
 - Please feel free to raise some issues or PRs, I will absolutely read all of them.
 - Please do contact me if you have questions or suggestions, my email is on every source file.
-- The docker image will not go beyond version `0.3.0` unless there is a large bugfix or security flaw.
+- The docker image will not go beyond version `0.4.0` unless there is a large code change, bugfix or security flaw.